Logo

 Graham Hill felt that the experience gained in rowing helped him in his motor-racing.

-Graham Hill died on 29 November 1975 at the controls of his Piper PA-23 Aztec twin-engine light aircraft when it crashed near Arkley in the London Borough of Barnet, while on a night approach to Elstree Airfield in thick fog.
+Graham Hill died on 29 November 1975 at the age of 46 when his Piper PA-23 Aztec twin-engine light aircraft crashed near Arkley in the London Borough of Barnet, while on a night approach to Elstree Airfield in thick fog.

 Graham Hill's funeral was held at St Albans Abbey, and he is buried at St Botolph's graveyard, Shenleybury.